ezekg/flint/README.md

 //--------------------------------------------------------------------------------
 // @param [map] : Here you can set up your various breakpoints for your
 // project.
 Any number of breakpoints is acceptable.
 You must include a column
 // count and breakpoint value for each listed breakpoint.
-Order does not have
+Order does have
-// to follow `ASC` or `DESC`.
+// to follow a `DESC` order.
 Unit chosen here must be used consistently
 // throughout the rest of the config map.
 //--------------------------------------------------------------------------------
 // @param default [string] : alias of breakpoint that is your grid default